-It happens gradually.
-The orchestrator started as a clean 300-line module that managed a tick loop: check for tasks, spawn agents, collect results.
-Then it grew.
-Cost tracking logic.
+Gradually.
+The orchestrator started as a clean 300-line tick loop: check tasks, spawn agents, collect results.
+Then cost tracking.
 Quality gates.
 Token monitoring.
-Git worktree management.
+Worktree management.
 Heartbeat detection.
-Idle agent recycling.
+Idle-agent recycling.
 Shutdown coordination.

-Each addition was small and reasonable.
-But after two months of active development, orchestrator.py was a 4,198-line monolith that imported 47 modules and had 23 public methods.
-The test file was 2,800 lines.
-IDE navigation was painful.
-Merge conflicts were constant because every feature touched the same file.
+Every addition was small and reasonable.
+Two months in, orchestrator.py was 4,198 lines, imported 47 modules, exposed 23 public methods.
+Test file 2,800 lines.
+IDE navigation painful.
+Every feature touched the same file, so every PR fought every other PR.

 | Sub-package | Responsibility | Lines (after) |